Baiwenrui0627/Code-for-spring-phenology-and-vegetation-sensitivity/README.md

 1. Overview
    This R code identifies flash drought events, extracts vegetation phenology, and quantifies the vegetation sensitivities to flash drought events, using NDVI/LAI/GOSIF/VOD as proxies.

 2. System Requirements
    •Software: R V4.3.2

 3. Code instruction
+The study area of this research covers the Northern Hemisphere north of 23.5°N, with all data preprocessed to a 0.1° spatial resolution.
+There is a total of 665 latitudinal bands (at 0.1° intervals) from 90°N down to 23.5°N. I have provided a sample dataset for the code, which represents the data at the 400th latitude band.

 3.1 flash_drought_identification.R
   	•Data Source: The soil moisture data from GLEAMv4.2a are available at https://www.gleam.eu/.
 The soil moisture data derived from ERA5-Land are available through https://cds.climate.copernicus.eu/datasets/reanalysis-era5-land?tab=overview.